FOLLOW ME

 What genre do you write?

 Primarily, I write Fantasy and Dark Fantasy.
 That’s not all I write though.
 I do like to dabble in other genres from time to time if the inspiration hits me right.
 So, some of my short stories may be more on the dramatic side or horror or science fiction.
 I’ve also dabbled in historical fiction.
 It just depends what I feel like writing.
 However, after observing my writing style, I’ve come to the conclusion that, primarily, I’m a Fantasy and Dark Fantasy author.
+However, I have also taken up the reigns as a niche Romance author as well.

 Where do you get your inspiration?